The Cyclists' Alliance

 The Cyclists' Alliance or TCA is the labor organization representing professional cyclists in UCI Women's World Tour (UCIWWT) events.
 The organisation, which operates out of Ouderkerk aan de Amstel, is led by Executive Director Iris Slappendel.

 Details

-Founded in 2017, TCA act as an intermediary between members and the businesses that employ them.
+Founded in December 2017, TCA act as an intermediary between members and the businesses that employ them.
 The main purpose of the organization is to provide formal representations and give riders the power to negotiate for more favourable working conditions.

 In addition to conducting labor negotiations, TCA represents and protects the rights of the athletes; the organization's actions include filing grievances on behalf of athletes.
 The union is also negotiating for the introduction of a collective bargaining agreement as is available for male cyclists.
 The union will ensure these commitments are adhered to by the UCI and the teams.
 It negotiates and monitors retirement and insurance benefits and enhances and defends the image of athletes and their profession.